Agoric/documentation/main/getting-started/ertp-introduction.md

 - The `payment` is burned (i.e. destroyed).
 - The `purse` contains the total of what it held before plus the `payment`'s full content.
-  - For example, deposit of a 3 Quatloos `payment` into a `purse` that already has 7 Quatloos updates its balance to 10 Quatloos.
+  - For example, deposit of a 3 Quatloos `payment` into a `purse` that already has 7 Quatloos updates the purse's balance to 10 Quatloos.

 When the `deposit()` call throws an error (something goes wrong), ERTP guarantees: